Next: Using Packages, Up: Packages [Contents][Index]

 Assuming a package is available in the file image-1.0.0.tar.gz it can be installed from the Octave prompt with the command

 If the package is installed successfully nothing will be printed on

-writing several package files after the
+by writing several package file names after the

-upgrade and downgrade the version of a package, but makes it
+easy to upgrade and downgrade the version of a package, but makes it

 impossible to have several versions of the same package installed at

 pkg list -| Package Name | Version | Installation directory -| --------------+---------+----------------------- -| image *| 1.0.0 | /home/jwe/octave/image-1.0.0